Judy Blume MasterClass Review: Will This Class Help You Master Writing?

 Judy Blume’s MasterClass contains:

 - 24 classes from Judy Blume herself.
-She covers topics like finding ideas, crafting a plot, creating characters, nuggets of wisdom from Judy’s own life and childhood, writing process, case studies in dialogue, writing, ideas, and so much more.
+She covers essential skills Judy mastered and topics like finding ideas, crafting a plot, creating compelling characters, nuggets of wisdom from Judy’s own life and childhood, writing process, case studies in dialogue, writing, ideas, and so much more.
 You can access these classes wherever you are as long as you have an internet connection.

 - Lessons that are 5 to 25 minutes long.